Amid COVID-19 concerns, Minnesota college students advised to 'lay low' before campus return

 Hospitalizations have remained steady — with 313 COVID-19 cases being admitted as of Friday, and 152 requiring intensive care — but daily death counts have only been in the double digits on one day since July 2.

-COVID-19 is caused by exposure to a highly infectious coronavirus for which there are few proven treatments and no vaccines.

 Whether people have long-term immunity after COVID-19 is unclear.
-However, the U.S. Centers for Disease Control and Prevention updated its guidance earlier this month and declared for the first time that people problably aren’t at risk for infection within three months of their COVID-19 cases, and don’t need to quarantine themselves if exposed to the virus in that timeframe.
+However, the U.S. Centers for Disease Control and Prevention updated its guidance earlier this month and declared for the first time that people probably don’t need to quarantine themselves if exposed to the virus within three months of prior COVID-19 illness unless they develop new symptoms.

 Ehresmann said the new recommendation for students to isolate themselves will make college and university response plans more effective.